 No matter where you experience pain, it can make your daily life more challenging than it needs to be.
 In such cases, acupuncture may be a suitable option to help you recover from your pain and face each day with courage.

 If you’d like to learn more about how acupuncture can help you or want to see an acupuncturist for a consultation, we’d love to help you at the Won Institute of Graduate Studies!
-We welcome you to contact one of our clinics for an acupuncture appointment or request more information through our inquiry form.
+We welcome you to contact one of our clinics for an acupuncture appointment.